 Since technology is constantly changing, especially in the field of communication, the School regularly works on the procurement and maintenance of the latest equipment necessary for all of the fields of study taught in the School.
 For students to be successful professionals, they need to be thoroughly trained on current technology and equipment and have those resources at their fingertips.

-To reserve space in our world-class facilites, please visit http://com.miami.edu/facilities-reservation
+To reserve space in our world-class facilities, please visit http://com.miami.edu/facilities-reservation

 Nationally-recognized television professionals have learned their craft in our state-of-the-art broadcast center.
 The broadcast center houses two fully equipped digital television studios, control rooms, a broadcast up and down link studio, and a 40′ X 40′ sound stage for motion picture production.
 In addition, for broadcast students studying Meteorology, the center is equipped to deliver professional, on-air graphics with real-time data feeds and weather visualization software.
 As television technology advances, we look to stay ahead of the curve and continue to train tomorrow’s newsmakers here at the School of Communication’s Broadcasting Center.